cujojs/when/README.md

 ### 1.7.1

-* Removed a couple leftover internal usages of `deferred.then`.
+* Removed leftover internal usages of `deferred.then`.
 * [when/debug](https://github.com/cujojs/when/wiki/when-debug) allows configuring the set of "fatal" error types that will be rethrown to the host env.

 ### 1.7.0